spacecloud-io/space-docs/content/getting-started/introduction/features.md

 ## Eventing Module

 [Eventing module](/advanced/event-triggers/) is used to asynchronously trigger your custom business logic (e.g., AWS Lambda functions) based on any events in your app.

-> **Note:** Right now the database and custom event triggers are supported.
-In a future release, eventing would also work on file storage events.

 All event triggers are: